patins1/dfm2html/d6/Readme.txt

-This is version 6.3 of the DFM2HTML Components Suite.
+This is version 8 of the DFM2HTML Components Suite.

 For installation in Delphi XE3 (Delphi versions down to Delphi 2010 should also still work), install dhcomps.dpk.
-Requirements: Graphics32 v1.7 to v1.9.1 (Graphics32 components do not need to be installed, but should be on the library path)
+Requirements: Graphics32 v1.9.1 (Graphics32 components do not need to be installed, but should be on the library path)

 SUPPORT
 -------